barryclark/jekyll-now/_posts/2019-3-1-Game-Concept.md

 title: Game Concept
 ---

-The game concepts "Purpose and Despair".
+What are the basic game concepts of our game "Purpose and Despair"

-# PaD: Purpose and Despair

 ## General
 - 1st Person